 Don't Be Afraid of Color and Pattern

-Make sure that the colors or patterns match your curtains and the rest of the decor in the room.
+Ensure that the colors or patterns match your curtains and the rest of the room's decor.
 You could also add some houseplants for an extra pop of color.

 Don't Place Your Best Rugs in Danger